A delicious and tender pork roast that is a great weeknight dinner roast or Sunday lunch for a crowd, paired with all your favorite trimmings.

 3. Preheat oven to 350 degrees F. Place the marinated pork into a roasting pan and pour the marinade sauce over as well.

 4. Bake at 350 degrees F for 45 minute on the middle rack.
-Then broil on hight for minutes on the middle rack until nicely charred.
+Then broil on high for 3 to 5 minutes on the middle rack until nicely charred.

 5. Transfer the pork roast onto a cutting board, drizzle some sauce over and save the rest for serving.
 Garnish with chopped cilantro and lime wedges.